Bryksin/neo4j-stress-test/README.md

 This code is written to test Neo4j database performance.

-Please note: Code is not fully complete and so far include the fallowing functionality:
+Please note: Code is not fully complete and so far include the fallowing functionality:<br />
-1. Clear Database
+1. Clear Database<br />
 2. Fill Database with dummy random data

-Not implemented yet:
+Not implemented yet:<br />
-3. Read/Write Test
+3. Read/Write Test<br />
 4. Read/Write test in distributed mode on Amazon AWS